 Over the next several weeks, we’ll explore some of the key topics of interest for veterans of the military regarding exposure to asbestos and the possible consequences to their health and finances that can result from the exposure.

 Veterans at risk for potentially fatal levels of asbestos exposure typically are those who served between the years of the First World War and Vietnam.
-Those individuals were not made aware of the risks to their well being at their time of service, and some may not even be aware of them now.
-The purpose of these next several articles is to educate and inform those who may have been affected by toxic levels of asbestos about their medical, legal and financial options in the years following exposure.
+Those individuals were not made aware of the risks to their well-being at their time of service, and some may not even be aware of them now.
+The purpose of these next several articles is to educate and inform those who may have been affected by toxic levels of asbestos about their medical, legal, and financial options in the years following exposure.

-More information about the risks and consequences of asbestos exposure for veterans of the U.S. Military, including a free consultation of your possible case against those responsible for exposing you to a known dangerous carcinogen, you can contact Shrader Law and Associates, LLP directly anytime of the day TOLL-FREE at 1-877-637-6347.
+More information about the risks and consequences of asbestos exposure for veterans of the U.S. Military, including a free consultation of your possible case against those responsible for exposing you to a known dangerous carcinogen, you can contact Shrader Law and Associates, LLP directly any time of the day TOLL-FREE at 1-877-637-6347.

 PART V: FACING A MESOTHELIOMA DIAGNOSIS

 When you find yourself facing a mesothelioma diagnosis, it is normal to be overwhelmed by a multitude of emotions and sudden responsibilities.
-This can often elicit an impulse to simply freeze or retreat, actions typically driven by shock and denial, essentially rendering you temporarily incapacitated.
+This can often elicit an impulse to simply freeze or retreat, actions are typically driven by shock and denial, essentially rendering you temporarily incapacitated.